ProprioCS/Provia.Documents/Service Tickets.md

 Clicking a different Event will de-select the first and select the new one.
 However, you can select multiple Event rows by using the **Ctrl/Command** key as you click.
 You can also use the **Shift** key to select a whole block of them.
 The Ctrl and Shift keys work just like they would with files in a folder.

-You can also Arrange by any of the available options, and within the section’s header, click the select button on the left.
+You can also Arrange by any of the available options, and within the section's header, click the select button on the left.
 This will select all the Events in that section, and the button itself will turn yellow to indicate that all of its events are selected.
 Clicking the selection button again will de-select them all:

-When you have one or more Events selected, you can Reschedule them off the Hold List and back to being “normal” Work Orders – which once again have date(s).
+When you have one or more Events selected, you can Reschedule them off the Hold List and back to being "normal" Work Orders – which once again have date(s).

 To do that, you click the Reschedule button in the top toolbar (this button is enabled only when one or more Events are selected):